Can You Bring Toothpaste on a Plane? TSA Rules Explained

 Can you Bring Toothpaste on a Plane?
 (Quick Answer)

-Yes, you can bring toothpaste on a plane.
-In carry-on bags, it must be 3.4 oz (100 ml) or smaller because TSA treats toothpaste as a liquid or gel.
-Larger tubes must go in checked luggage.
+Yes.
+You can bring toothpaste on a plane in both carry-on and checked luggage.
+If you’re carrying toothpaste in your carry-on bag, each tube must be 3.4 oz (100 ml) or smaller because TSA classifies toothpaste as a liquid or gel.
+Larger tubes are allowed in checked baggage.

 ScenarioAllowed?Key Rule